pippuri/whim-bot/tickets/README.md

 openssl aes-256-cbc -pass "pass:$MAAS_TICKET_DEPLOY_SECRET" -in ./tickets/tickets-create/keys/prod-latest.clear.js -out tickets/tickets-create/keys/prod-latest.js.asc -a
 ```

 8. Add the public key from `latest.key.pub` to the end of `./tickets/tickets-validation-keys/index.js` like the other keys.
+Remember to use the original milliepoch as the validity starting time.

 9. Remove the cleartext versions of key files: